Overdrivr/interactive-geospatial-analysis/README.md

 pip install Shapely-1.5.17-cp35-cp35m-win32
 ```

 ## Run it

+To run those scripts you will need to install the [Jupyter notebook](http://jupyter.org/) application.

 In the parent directory of this repository, run in a terminal the following command
 to open the local web-application.